SinghTushar20/Learn-to-Code/04-Computer Networking and Seurity/MODULE 1/3-Encryption Basics.md

 - **Symmetrical Encryption**: Symmetric encryption is a type of encryption where **only one key (a secret key) is used to both encrypt and decrypt electronic information**.

-  - AES(Advanced Encryption Standard), DES(Data Encryption Standard), Triple DES (3DES), Blowfish, RC4, RC5, RC6.
+  - AES(Advanced Encryption Standard), DES(Data Encryption Standard)(Hacked), Triple DES (3DES), Blowfish, RC4, RC5, RC6.
   - Symmertical encryption is fast and strong.

-## Asymmetrical Encryption
+## Asymmetrical/Public-Private Key Encryption

 - **Asymmetrical Encryption**: Asymmetric Encryption uses **two distinct, yet related keys**.
 The Public Key, is used for encryption and the other, the Private Key, is for decryption.
+  - It is also known as Public-Private Key Encryption.
   - Mostly it is used to Key-Exchange and agreement.
   - RSA(Rivest-Shamir-Adleman), ECC(Elliptic Curve Cryptosystem), DH(Diffie-Hellman), El Gamal.
   - The Public-Private key pair is generated at the same time as they are mathematically related and the encryption done by one key can be decrypted by it's other paired key only.